The Amiga was a family of personal computers released by Commodore in the 1980's and 1990's.

 Place your WHDLoad packages in

 Full documentation on the Kickstart roms required by Amiberry can be found here.
 Place the Kickstart ROMs in

-Amiberry makes use the RetroArch configs created on first controller configuration in EmulationStation.
-Consequently, hotkey+X will bring up the UI and hotkey+Start can be used to exit Amiberry.
+Amiberry makes use the RetroArch configs created during Controller Configuration.
+Consequently, Hotkey+X will bring up the UI and Hotkey+Start can be used to exit Amiberry.
 For full documentation, please refer here.

 Default controller choice can be edited in